• Skip to primary navigation

 Instructions

-• Mix together the flour, baking soda, and salt.
+• Mix dry ingredients: Mix flour, baking soda, and salt.
 Set aside.

-• Refrigerate: Wrap the dough in cling film/ plastic wrap and refrigerate for 30 minutes.
+• Refrigerate: Wrap the dough in plastic wrap and refrigerate it for 30 minutes.

 • Form cookies: Take out rounded teaspoonfuls of dough and form balls.
 Use a fork to press the criss-cross pattern on the cookies and to flatten them slightly.

 Bake for about 13 minutes or until only lightly colored.
-Let rest on the trays for about 10 minutes, transfer to wire racks to cool completely.
+Let them rest on the baking sheets for about 10 minutes, then transfer the cookies to wire racks to cool completely.

 Notes